Teddy Afro

 Tewodros Kassahun Germamo (ቴዎድሮስ ካሳሁን ገርማሞ; born 14 July 1976), known professionally as Teddy Afro, is an Ethiopian singer-songwriter.
-Considered one of the most significant Ethiopian artists of all time, he debut his first album titled Abugida in 2001, gaining tractions from popular fandom.
+Considered one of the most significant Ethiopian artists of all time, he debut his first album titled Abugida in 2001.
+The success of this album established himself as a prominent artist, followed by his forthcoming album Teddy, released in 2002.

 Following the 2005 general election, Tewodros became popular figure by his politically motivated song "Yasteseryal", subsequently imprisoned by the government for alleged hit-and-run incident in 2006.
 After his release from prison for good conduct in 2009, Tewodros continued his career showcasing his popularity and released widely acclaimed albums like Tikur Sew (2012) and Ethiopia (2017).
 From then, he released singles related to ongoing events in Ethiopia such as "Demo Be Abay" (2020), "Armash" (2021) and "Na'at" (2022).
+In April 2026, Tewodros announced his comeback album titled Etorika, released on 16 April 2026.

-Tewodros' musical genre is more influenced by reggae fusion and traditional highland Ethiopian music, the later is dominant throughout his career.
+Tewodros' musical genre is more influenced by reggae fusion and traditional highland Ethiopian music, the latter is dominant throughout his career.
 Tewodros has had a huge cultural impact on the Ethiopian music industry and has been a big influence on many young artists.
 In 2012, Tewodros was married to actress and model Amleset Muchie; together they have four children.